ppgcourseUB/ppgcourse2023/Model_selection_and_partitioning_scheme_M_RIUTORT/Readme.md

 The program requires the dataset to be in *phylip* format (the file you will use during the practice is already in the correct format).

-We will perform two analyses varying some of the options in the program, we will first run two fast analyses and then set the third (**that takes more than one hour to run**), while the third analysis is running, we will comment the results.
+We will perform two analyses varying some of the options in the program, we will first run two fast analyses and then set the third (that takes a little longer to run), while the third analysis is running, we will comment the results.
 In all cases we will use a extreme scheme dividing all the protein coding genes by codons plus the two ribosomal genes (29 putative partitions in total).

 ### Files